Nice To E-Meet You!

 2. User-side with JavaScript

 Similar to CSS, user-side JavaScript hides content from users, making it visible upon paywall removal.
-However, in this method the text is hidden by JavaScript, with users having no access to it.
+However, in this method, the text is hidden by JavaScript, with users having no access to it.
 As soon as they unlock the paywall, the content becomes visible.
 And while it’s similar to the first method, it can pose issues with advertising or script conflicts.

 3. Server-side blocking

+Server-side blocking prevents content from ever reaching the user’s secure browser.
+Typically, two versions of the content are sent: a full version and a cropped one.
 While all users receive the cropped version by default, only subscribers gain access to the full content after passing through the paywall.
-Such blocking usually enhances security and deters bypassing.
+Such blocking usually enhances security, reduces risk exposure, and deters bypassing.
 However, one drawback is that it can introduce lags when users access content and potentially impact SEO performance.

 User-side blocking (CSS and JavaScript) ensures that all content remains accessible to Google’s prying eyes, regardless of user access.
 However, the server-side paywall approach paints a different picture.
 Here, search engine crawlers are denied access to anything concealed behind the paywall — if users can’t see it, neither can the search engine.